brucou/movie-search-app-svelte/README.md

   - rollup showed some strange errors, which we obviated by moving commonjs modules from `node_modules` to the repo (superagent), and ignoring completely the warning (replacing `this` for `undefined`)
-  - I observe a damnning issue with css, and had to remove the `index.css` from the `index.html`.
+  - ~~I observe a damnning issue with css, and had to remove the `index.css` from the `index.html`.
-   That is a build issue or compilation issue, and I do not want to investigate it.
+   That is a build issue or compilation issue, and I do not want to investigate it.~~
-  - that's rollup, who knows how it would be with webpack or else.
-Compiling means you have to care about the build, and that can very well be a nightmare, as usual, given the high number of moving parts.
+  - Compiling means you have to care about the build, and that can very well be a nightmare, as usual, given the high number of moving parts.
 - the templating language has to be learnt
   - while there is a rather decent documentation, it takes some time to understand the best practices